-Immigration Changes Are Imperative for JapanAuthor of the book Asian Century ... on a Knife-edge
+Immigration Changes Are Imperative for JapanExecutive Director of the Asia Century Institute

 Immigration has become a topic of lively debate in Japan over the past couple of decades, especially since its working-age population began declining in 1995.
 Yet, Japan’s foreign residents’ population has only increased from about 1 percent of the total population in 1990 to 2 percent today.
 Now, however, change is being talked about seriously; indeed, it is necessary.

 Japan has the lowest foreign-born population, as a share of the total, of all the advanced OECD countries except for Mexico.
 It has traditionally been averse to immigration due to the notions of cultural uniqueness and homogeneity that pervade Japanese thinking.

 Japan’s immigration policies remain highly restrictive for lower-skilled migration.
 And while Japan is very welcoming, in policy terms, to highly skilled migration, the country has had difficulty attracting such migrants.
 Many of them choose Hong Kong or Singapore instead.
 Japan ranked a low 48th out of 60 countries for its “attractiveness to foreign-born, highly skilled professionals.”